Anisa098/Project-COMP-312-Icy-Tower/README.md

 # Jumpin' Jungle Game

-An interactive Icy Tower Game built with JavaScript, HTML, and CSS.
+An interactive Jumpin' Jungle Game built with JavaScript, HTML, and CSS.
 Let's come together to contribute or play!

 ## Installation